 The world is teetering dangerously close to the 1.5°C threshold, but actions have largely failed to keep up with plans.
 Guided by the latest science and informed by the outcomes of the Global Stocktake, COP29 will review the progress of the Paris Agreement commitments and address fundamental and pressing issues that are hindering global climate action and cooperation, with a new collective quantified goal (NCQG) as a centrepiece.

-Temasek will be participating in two panel discussions hosted at the Singapore Pavilion within the Blue Zone.
+Temasek will be curating two panel discussions hosted at the Singapore Pavilion within the Blue Zone.

 Join us to hear from global business leaders and Temasek executives on how we are driving the acceleration of global green transition and decarbonisation through investing in climate solutions, building strategic partnerships and platforms, as well as leveraging ecosystem partnerships and collaborations to drive and propel systems-level change.